 All Stories

-Close to home: Caring for family
+Close to Home: Caring for Family

 For years Melissa Fernandez’s family struggled to find the correct diagnosis for the symptoms her mother was experiencing.
 When they were finally afforded clarity, they realized that the challenges ahead were significant.
 A myriad of chronic conditions surfaced that would affect Melissa’s mother’s daily life and severely limit her independence.
-Once a vocational nurse herself, Melissa’s mother would now need lots of support.
+Once a vocational nurse herself, Melissa’s mother would now need lots of healthcare support.
 Her mother’s health, coupled with her family’s own career paths in healthcare, steered Melissa toward becoming an In-Home Supportive Services (IHSS) provider.

 Photo of Melissa Fernandez

-The complexities of her mother’s conditions and the variety of medications she must take demand that Melissa be adept as a caregiver.
+The complexities of her mother’s health conditions and the variety of medications she must take demand that Melissa be adept as a caregiver.
 And because of the IHSS+ training she received from the Center for Caregiver Advancement (CCA), she feels empowered and grateful to be able to take her mother’s care into her own hands.

 “Thankfully because of this training program I’m able to care for her, and not worry about who’s going to care for her,” says Melissa.